 Royal currently has year-round 3-day and 4-day cruises from Orlando to the Bahamas.
 There are also 7-day cruises to the Eastern and Western Caribbean during several months of the year.

-Royal Caribbean provides three popular ships to fulfill its Port Canaveral offers - Enchantment of the Seas, Explorer of the Seas and Freedom of the Seas fulfills the 7-day sailings.
+Royal Caribbean provides two popular ships to fulfill its Port Canaveral offerings: Harmony of the Seas and Mariner of the Seas.

-Oasis of the Seas offers 7-day and longer cruises from Orlando to the Eastern and Western Caribbean.
+Harmony of the Seas offers longer cruises from Orlando to the Eastern and Western Caribbean.

 Note: All itineraries listed above are subject to change at anytime, as cruise lines re-position their ships at will.